lorikayman/spiral-knights-narratology-deep-dive/src/lib/rebis_theory.md

 And most importantly, if those circles operate under the same metaphysical laws, this would unite all currently established minerals, potentially with expception of Whitespace Gold Keys, under a single system.

-##### Devilite Sigils
+##### Solomon Seals and Pentacles

-The sigils themselves, including ritual circles, seem to be inspired in their  composition or a layout by the **Solomon seals, the pentacles** of `The Key of Solomon the King`, and, could be pinpointed to a few distinct pentacles, as suggested by [Kentngo on Spiral Knights forums](https://forums.spiralknights.com/en/node/7857#comment-40758): `The Fifth Pentacle of Saturn combined with the meaning of the Seventh Pentacle of the Sun.
+The ritual circles themselves, including ritual circles, seem to be inspired in their  composition or a layout by the **Solomon seals or the pentacles** of `The Key of Solomon the King`, and, could be pinpointed to a few distinct pentacles, as suggested by [Kentngo on Spiral Knights forums](https://forums.spiralknights.com/en/node/7857#comment-40758): `The Fifth Pentacle of Saturn combined with the meaning of the Seventh Pentacle of the Sun.
 Two circles, denoting the angels names between the two.
 The center shows a resemblance to the Third Pentacle of Mercury.
 Although the angelic names are gibberish in this case`.

 <BookCitation source="The Key of Solomon the King">